 One would normally think, that the more control-points you add, the better the result will be, but this is not the case for our B-Splines.
-Given any point p only the $2 \cdot (d-1)$ control-points contribute to the parametrization of that point.
+Given any point p only the $2 \cdot (d-1)$ control-points contribute to the parametrization of that point1.
 This means, that a high resolution can have many control-points that are not contributing to any point on the surface and are thus completely irrelevant to the solution.

-We illustrate this phenomenon in figure 3.1, where the four red central points are not relevant for the parametrization of the circle.
-This leads to artefacts in the deformation-matrix $\mathbf{U}$ , as the columns corresponding to those control-points are 0.
+We illustrate this phenomenon in figure 3.1, where the red central points are not relevant for the parametrization of the circle.
+This leads to artefacts in the deformation- matrix U, as the columns corresponding to those control-points are 0.

-&lt;sup>1Normally these are d-1 to each side, but at the boundaries the number gets increased to the inside to meet the required smoothness
+1Normally these are d - 1 to each side, but at the boundaries border points get used multiple times to meet the number of points required

-This leads to useless increased complexity, as the parameters corresponding to those points will never have any effect, but a naive algorithm will still try to optimize them yielding numeric artefacts in the best and non-terminating or ill-defined solutions at worst.
+This also leads to useless increased complexity, as the parameters corresponding to those points will never have any effect, but a naive algorithm will still try to optimize them yielding numeric artefacts in the best and non-terminating or ill-defined solutions2 at worst.